githublsx/homework-7-deferred-renderer-githublsx/README.md

 |![](img/original.jpg)|![](img/rain.jpg)|

 ## Extra credit

+- I Implement an additional feature which is rain drops effect.
-* I use Dat.GUI to make some element(s) of the post-processes interactive.
+- I use Dat.GUI to make some element(s) of the post-processes interactive.
+	- DOF: activate or deactivate the dof postprocess;
+	- Focus: change the focus length of dof postprocess;
+	- Bloom: activate or deactivate the bloom postprocess;
+	- Extract: change the value of the extracted color;
+	- Brightness: change the brightness of the bloom effect;
+	- Kuwahara: activate or deactivate the kuwahara postprocess;
+	- Radius: change the radius of kuwahara postprocess;
+	- Rain: activate or deactivate the rain drop postprocess;
+	- Stop: stop the time;

 ![](img/GUI.jpg)

-	* DOF: activate or deactivate the dof postprocess;
-	* Focus: change the focus length of dof postprocess;
-	* Bloom: activate or deactivate the bloom postprocess;
-	* Extract: change the value of the extracted color;
-	* Brightness: change the brightness of the bloom effect;
-	* Kuwahara: activate or deactivate the kuwahara postprocess;
-	* Radius: change the radius of kuwahara postprocess;
-	* Rain: activate or deactivate the rain drop postprocess;
-	* Stop: stop the time;

-* I Implement an additional feature which is rain drops effect.

 ## Resources